usnistgov/800-63-3/sp800-63b/sec10_usability.md

 ### 10.2.
 Usability Considerations by Authenticator Type

-In addition to the previously described general usability considerations applicable to most authenticators (section 10.1.1), the following sections describe other usability considerations specific to specific authenticator types.
+In addition to the previously described general usability considerations applicable to most authenticators ([Section 10.1](#usabilitycommon)), the following sections describe other usability considerations specific to specific authenticator types.

 #### 10.2.1.
 Memorized Secrets